thoughtbot/guides/rails/README.md

   suffixes.
 - Keep `db/schema.rb` or `db/development_structure.sql` under version control.
 - Use `db/seeds.rb` for data that is required in all environments.
-- Use `dev:prime` rake task for development environment seed data.
+- Use `development:db:seed` rake task for development environment seed data.
+[Example](/rails/how-to/seed-data.md).

 ## Migrations